 Brains.
 Being nerd.
 For me, nerd is the new sexy. u/Reddit

 I asked my husband this question, so here's his answer:

 Weight gain.
-Not seriously obese or lack of caring for the health, but don't worry about a little extra fluff.
+Not seriously obese or lack of caring for your health, but don't worry about a little extra fluff.
 So go ahead, eat that pizza slice(s) you're secretly eyeing!
-This one is a big one for me because I gained weight due to birth control and a couple years of poor eating when we went through money struggles.
+This one is a big one for me because I gained weight due to birth control and a couple of years of poor eating when we went through money struggles.
 Now we're having our second and final child, so I've been extra insecure with all these body changes and gaining weight.
 Of course, he's on board with me wanting to lose weight and get back to where I was, but he always tells me I'm beautiful and he loves every bit of me.
 He has never made me feel bad for my body. u/magicrowantree

 Wearing the same dress again.
 Nobody cares except other insecure women. u/rubenespanyol

 Wrinkles.
 Every wrinkle is a scar of a thousand smiles. u/chucklesbtoken